MicrosoftDocs/xamarin-docs/docs/ios/platform/user-notifications/deprecated/local-notifications-in-ios.md

     seconds, iOS will play the default sound instead.

 > [!IMPORTANT]
-> **Note**: There is a bug in the iOS simulator that will fire the delegate notification twice.
+> There is a bug in the iOS simulator that will fire the delegate notification twice.
 This issue should not occur when running the application on a device.

 ## Handling Notifications